bnomei/kirby3-recently-modified/README.md

 site.index(true).sortBy('modified', 'desc').onlyModifiedByUser
 ```

-> `onlyModifiedByUser` is a pagesmethod added by this plugin that filters the pages collection to only those pages that where modified by the currently logged in user.
+> `onlyModifiedByUser` is a PagesMethod added by this plugin that filters the page collection to only those pages that were modified by the currently logged-in user.
 The plugin uses hooks to track what pages each user did edit.

 **Example 1**
 ```yaml